 WHAT TO EXPECT

-In this virtual experience, students will participate in the design thinking process through various design challenges, chosen at the time of booking.
-The three challenges focus on issues in education, water access and plastic pollution.
+In this experience, students will participate in the design thinking process through various design challenges and explore innovations related to the work of the Gates Foundation.
 They will consider the importance of empathy and the many elements that go into design.
-During the session, students’ participation is critical and are encouraged to share in a variety of formats.
-Students need a piece of paper and writing utensil to participate in design challenges during the presentation.
+During the session, participation is critical and we encourage students to share in a variety of formats.

 SUBJECTS: STEAM | SOCIAL STUDIES | DESIGN | GLOBAL ISSUES